BlueBrain/MultiscaleRun/README.md

 module load py-multiscale-run
 ```

-with this line (assuming that your spackenv is in ~.
+with these lines (assuming that your spackenv is in ~.
 Change the location accordingly):

 ```
+module load llvm
 spack env activate -d ~/spackenv
 ```

-You may also need to load `gmsh`:
+If you want to run an interactive session instead you need the following modules too:

 ```
-module load unstable gmsh
+module load unstable gmsh llvm
 ```

 **Important:**